cwearl/fulmar/README.md

     racket myscript.fmr

-If you run tests/main.rkt, it will generate a Fulmar script called test.fmr that you can try out.
+There is a Fulmar script in tests/ called test.fmr that you can try out.

 **TODO** Expand this section